-10.2.6.2.3 Power management mode operation of a non-AP and non-PCP STA with a wakeup schedule
+10.2.6.2.3 Non-AP and non-PCP STA operation with a wakeup schedule

 [Require the AP or PCP to establish awake windows as long as there are STAs with scheduled power save.]

 To transition from active mode to PS mode, a non-AP and non-PCP STA that is associated with an AP or PCP shall establish a wakeup schedule (WS) with the AP or PCP.
 A WS is established with the AP or PCP following the successful transmission of a PSC-REQ frame to the AP or PCP with the DPM field set to 1 and an acknowledged receipt of the corresponding PSC-RSP frame from the AP or PCP provided that the PSC-RSP frame contained a status code indicating success.
-After receiving a PSC-RSP frame from the AP or PCP with a status code indicating success and responding with an acknowledgment, the STA switches to the PS mode at the instant specified by the BI Start Time field of the DMG Wakeup Schedule element transmitted to the AP or PCP and follows the WS established with the AP or PCP.
+After receiving a PSC-RSP frame from the AP or PCP with a status code indicating success and responding with an acknowledgment, the STA switches to the PS mode at the instant specified by the BI Start Time field of the DMG Wakeup Schedule element transmitted to the AP or PCP.
+In PS mode, the STA shall cycle between Awake BIs and Doze BIs following the WS the STA has established with the AP or PCP.

+As long as there is at least one STA that is in PS mode, the AP or PCP shall establish an awake window.
+The AP or PCP may include an Awake Window element in a DMG Beacon or Announce frame it transmits even if no STA in the BSS has entered PS mode.

 [Delete unnecessary restriction: STA can go ahead with scheduled power save even with pseudo-static allocations; also, highlight Awake Window element presence in PSC-REQ/PSC-RSP.]

-If a non-AP and non-PCP STA has not established a pseudo-static SP with the AP or PCP, a DMG Wakeup Schedule element shall be included in any PSC-REQ frame that the STA transmits to the AP or PCP as an explicit request for a wakeup schedule.
-If the AP or PCP accepts the proposed WS, it shall reply with a PSC-RSP frame indicating a status code of SUCCESS.
+A DMG Wakeup Schedule element shall be included in any PSC-REQ frame that the STA transmits to the AP or PCP as an explicit request for a WS.
+An Awake Window element may also be included in the same PSC-REQ frame to indicate a requested duration for the awake window.
+If the AP or PCP accepts the proposed WS and the optionally present awake window duration in the PSC-REQ frame, it shall reply with a PSC-RSP frame indicating a status code of SUCCESS.
 Otherwise, it shall respond with a PSC-RSP frame with a status code indicating the reason for rejecting the request.
-The AP or PCP may suggest an alternative schedule in the PSC-RSP frame and set the status code to REJECT_WITH_SCHEDULE.
-If the STA accepts the alternative schedule, it shall include this WS in a subsequently transmitted PSC-REQ frame.
-If the non-AP and non-PCP STA does not accept the alternative schedule, it shall not send a PSC-REQ frame for dot11PSRequestSuspensionInterval beacon intervals following the receipt of the PSC-RSP frame.
+The AP or PCP may suggest an alternative WS and optionally an awake window duration in the PSC-RSP frame and set the status code to REJECT_WITH_SCHEDULE.
+If the STA accepts the alternative WS, it shall include this WS in a subsequently transmitted PSC-REQ frame.
+If the non-AP and non-PCP STA does not accept the alternative WS, it shall not send a PSC-REQ frame for dot11PSRequestSuspensionInterval beacon intervals following the receipt of the PSC-RSP frame from the AP or PCP.

-NOTE—Providing recommended schedules enables the AP or PCP to align sleep intervals from different non-AP and non-PCP STAs.
+NOTE—The AP or PCP can recommend an alternative WS, for example to align the Awake BIs of some or all non-AP and non-PCP STAs.

+NOTE—The awake window duration sent by the AP or PCP in a PSC-RSP frame is to assist the STA for awake window planning.
+The awake window duration is always set by the Awake Window element in the most recent DMG Beacon or Announce frame received from the AP or PCP.

 [Wakeup Schedule can be established with or without pseudo-static allocations; remove the implicit concept.]

-If a non-AP and non-PCP STA has established a pseudo-static SP schedule with the AP or PCP, it may omit the WS in the PSC-REQ frames that it sends to the AP or PCP.
-In this case, all outstanding pseudo-static SPs for the non-AP and non-PCP STA become an implicit WS request.
-When no DMG Wakeup Scheduleelement is contained in a PSC-REQ frame, the AP or PCP shall reply with a PSC-RSP frame indicating a status code of SUCCESS and shall adopt all outstanding pseudo-static service period schedules (9.36.6.4 (Pseudo-static allocations)) as the wakeup schedule for that STA.